*listed in alphabetical order

 Through the practice of NVC, we can learn to clarify what we are observing, what emotions we are feeling, what values we want to live by, and what we want to ask of ourselves and others.
 We will no longer need to use the language of blame, judgment or domination.
 We can experience the deep pleasure of contributing to each others’ well being.

-At AUUC, our NVC practice group meets on the 2nd and 4th Sundays of each month in the sanctuary before the Sunday service.
+At AUUC, our NVC practice group meets on the 1st Sunday of each month in the sanctuary before the Sunday service.
 All are welcome to attend.

 PFLAG (Parents and Friends of Lesbians and Gays)